terrapower/armi/doc/user/radial_and_axial_expansion.rst

 The axial thermal expansion algorithm is applied in four steps:

-* Step 1: Expand the axial dimensions of target component and non-target components within each block independently.
+# Expand the axial dimensions of target component and non-target components within each
+  block independently.
-* Step 2: Align blocks axially such that common components have consistent alignments (e.g., overlapping radial dimensions).
+# Align blocks axially such that common components have consistent alignments (e.g.,
+  overlapping radial dimensions).
-* Step 3: Assign the block lower and upper elevations to account for the thermal expansion of blocks below each block.
+# Assign the block lower and upper elevations to account for the thermal expansion of blocks
+  below each block.

-  * Step 3a: Create new mesh lines that track the target component.
+   #  Create new mesh lines that track the target component.

-* Step 4: Adjust the "Dummy" block located at the top of the assembly to maintain a consistent core-wide assembly height before and after axial thermal expansion is applied.
+# Adjust the "Dummy" block located at the top of the assembly to maintain a consistent
+  core-wide assembly height before and after axial thermal expansion is applied.